 Hydrogen sulphide from SRB also plays a role in the biogenic sulphide corrosion of concrete.
 The bacteria feed on the sulphates in concrete and rapidly multiply While SRB can be controlled to some extent in the produced water from the coal seams by the use of biocides [ii] , they cannot be controlled in the natural aquifer system.
 Once in the aquifer, SRB become a very real threat to the longevity of the outer concrete casing of a gas well, as the SRB convert sulphides in the cement to food.
 The effectiveness of the concrete outer casing to prevent cross contamination of groundwater is thereby severely compromised.
 That is, low quality, eg saline, water from one aquifer could contaminate high quality water in another.
-The loss of this concrete seal can also result in the residual gas from the coal seam escaping to the surface and adding to climate warming.
+The loss of this concrete seal can also result in the residual gas escaping to the surface and adding to climate warming.

 When a gas well is drilled there is a certain amount of aquifer/drilling fluid (mud) interchange, as mentioned in all of the Eastern Star Gas Reviews of Environmental Factors and in the earlier Santos REFs for PEL 238.
 (Santos bought out Eastern Star Gas and its NGP in 2011).
 As the drilling fluid pressure is always greater than the pressure in the aquifer, drilling fluid is lost to the aquifer.
 The organic lignite, lignin, tannins, cellulose, starches, and fatty acids found in many mud systems are carbon food sources for SRB.
 These muds can also harbour SRB.

 Biocides are almost ineffectual in controlling SRB in aquifers because the water/biocide dilution rate is too high.
 By introducing drilling muds to the aquifers, the gas industry is in fact actively encouraging SRB.
-While this is well known in drilling circles, it is an issue which thenCSG industry and government regulators never mention, as it one reason why rehabilitated well integrity can never be guaranteed.
+While this is well known in drilling circles, it is an issue which industry and government regulators rarely mention, as it one reason why rehabilitated well integrity can never be guaranteed.